morecreative/botme-chatbot-api-docs/docs/json_plugin.rst

 =============
 Json Plugin
 =============
-In This section you will learn more about botme json plugin how to structure your response and build your endpoint
+The JSON API plugin allows you to integrate your backend into your chatbots in Chatfuel.

+The JSON API plugin enables your bot to send HTTP GET and POST requests and interpret responses.

+**You can:**
+    - Generate dynamic content.
+    - Create postbacks.
+    - Redirect to external URL.

+**Json composer**
+you can find the json composer in the build mode under ``Add Content`` Block.

 .. image:: _static/images/json_composer.*

+In your responses, you can: combine several messages in one answer by sending several dictionaries in the messages array.

-Build you endpoint
+Build your endpoint
 ===================
-You can find the ``JSON API`` composer on the build mode, you can choose the type of the request if it is ``GET`` or ``POST`` and you have the fexibility to choose a token if you want you endpoint to be secured.
+You can find the ``JSON API`` composer on the build mode, you can choose the type of the request if it is ``GET`` or ``POST`` and you have the fexibility to choose a token if you want your endpoint to be secured.

 also you can click on ``Add Query Param +`` button so ask the user for input from the bot enter the